Fano fourfolds of K3 type: FK3 from cubic fourfolds

 To understand the other projection, notice that $\Bl_{\PP^1}\PP^5 \cong \PP_{\PP^3}(\of^2 \oplus \of(-1)).$ Therefore $X$ can be interpreted as $\mZ(\PP_{\PP^3}(\of^{\oplus 2} \oplus \of(-1)),\mL^2 \otimes \of(1))$, which is a conic bundle over $\PP^3$.
 Applying \cref{lem:conicbundle} with $\mE= \of^{\oplus 2} \oplus \of(1)$ and $\mK=\of_{\PP^3}(1)$, we get that the discriminant is a quintic surface with sixteen ordinary double points.
 Notice that to a quintic surface with 16 nodes one can associate a rank 23 Hodge structure of K3 type, as explained by Huybrechts in \cite{huybrechts2021nodal}.
 We highlight the (classical) fact, which is remarked in \emph{op.\ cit.}, that if one takes a line $L$ in a cubic fourfold $X$ and its associated hyperk\"ahler $F(X)$ constructed as the variety of lines in $X$, then the variety $F_L(X)$ of all lines intersecting the given one is a smooth surface of general type $D_L$ with a natural involution.
 The quotient of $D_L$ by this involution is exactly our 16-nodal quintic surface. \end{fano}

 \begin{rmk} The above nodal quintic will appear once again in our paper, in \cref{33-129-2-1-23-23-1-4-2-7}.
-As pointed out by Kuznetsov, it would be interesting to understand whether this hints at some birational equivalence between the corresponding fourfolds. \end{rmk}
+Kuznetsov suggested that it would be interesting to understand whether this hints at some birational equivalence between the corresponding fourfolds.
+This is investigated in the recent \cite{nodalK3}. \end{rmk}

-\begin{fano}\fanoid{2-39-161-2} $\mZ(\PP^5 \times \Gr(2,8),\mU_{\Gr(2,8)}^{\vee}(1,0) \oplus \of(1,1) \oplus \mQ_{\PP^5} \boxtimes \mU^{\vee}_{\Gr(2,8)})$
+\begin{fano}\fanoid{2-39-161-2} $\mZ(\PP^5 \times \Gr(2,8),\mU_{\Gr(2,8)}^{\vee}(1,0) \oplus \of(1,1) \oplus \mQ_{\PP^5} \boxtimes \mU^{\vee}_{\Gr(2,8)})$.